realitix/openstack-lustre/cinder-lustre-spec.md

 #### `volumedriver` interface

-The class `LustreDriver` will be annoted with `@interface.volumedriver`.
+The class `LustreDriver` will be annotated with `@interface.volumedriver`.
 This interface is the core backend volume driver interface.
-As mentionned in the docstring: *All backend drivers should support this interface as a bare minimum*.
+As mentioned in the docstring: *All backend drivers should support this interface as a bare minimum*.

 #### `RemoteFSSnapDriverDistributed` inheritance